 A trip to Machu Picchu is a must while visiting Peru.
 These majestic Incan ruins nestling among the clouds on their high mountain perch is famous all around the world.
-‘Rediscovered’ in 1911 by Hiram Bingham, Machu Picchu has still not given up all its secrets and archaeologists ...
+‘Rediscovered’ in 1911 by Hiram Bingham, Machu Picchu has still not given up all its secrets and archaeologists are divided over its original signification and ...
+Read More

 A trip to Machu Picchu is a must while visiting Peru.
 These majestic Incan ruins nestling among the clouds on their high mountain perch is famous all around the world.
 ‘Rediscovered’ in 1911 by Hiram Bingham, Machu Picchu has still not given up all its secrets and archaeologists are divided over its original signification and use.
 This mysterious site high in the Andes leaves few visitors unmoved and can be reached via famous trekking routes in Peru like the Inca trail, Salkantay trek and Choquequirao Trek.